googleinterns/smart-content-summary/README.md

 to set up a virtual machine on GCP.
 - If you plan to train with a Cloud TPU, follow this [guide]( https://docs.google.com/document/d/1PlCB6DOH8LUBsN8UcgPxzds9MqPRFIPs_rht9fWqbAA/edit?usp=sharing) to set up a TPU on GCP.
+Make sure that your TPU has the same name as your VM.
 - Download the pre-trained BERT model from sources suggested above.
 To copy a folder in the GCP bucket to your virtual machine, use the `gsutil cp` command.